+[Section 222 inserted by No. 4 of 2018 s.
+79; amended by No. 4 of 2018 s.
+80.]

 223. Specialists registers

 The National Board established for a health profession for which specialist recognition operates under this Law must, in conjunction with the National Agency, keep —

-(a) a public national specialists register that includes the names of all specialist health practitioners currently registered by the Board; and
+(a) a public national specialists register that includes the names of all specialist health practitioners currently registered in a health profession for which the Board is established; and

-(b) a public national register that includes the names of all specialist health practitioners whose registration has been cancelled by an adjudication body.
+(b) a public national register that includes the names of all —

+(i) specialist health practitioners whose registration has been cancelled by an adjudication body; and

+(ii) persons who are subject to a prohibition order.

+[Section 223 amended by No. 4 of 2018 s.
+81.]

 224. Way registers are to be kept

 Subject to this Division, a register a National Board is required to keep under this Division must be kept —